-All enrolled Oberlin students interested in taking Secondary Private Lessons for credit must complete a Secondary Lesson Audition/Consent Form once per school year.
+All enrolled Oberlin students interested in taking Secondary Private Lessons for credit must submit a Secondary Lesson Audition or Consent Request once per school year.

-New students are introduced to music opportunities on their first day of Orientation at the new student music resource fair in the conservatory.
+New students are introduced to music opportunities during Orientation at the new student music resource fair in the conservatory.
 Students can meet faculty and student groups, and learn about applied study (secondary lessons) programs as well as large and small ensemble opportunities.

-Students without previous secondary lesson credit on an instrument who want lessons for 2 credits must sign up for auditions and complete a form outside of the conservatory’s main office (Bibbins 113) during the first week of classes in the fall and/or spring (for some instruments).
-Auditions take place during the first week of add/drop.
-Please take a completed form to your audition.
+Students without previous secondary lesson credit on an instrument who want lessons for 2 credits must request an audition and consent during the first week of classes in the fall and/or spring (for some instruments).
 Please see Faculty & Staff Contacts if you need additional information regarding the audition process, times, repertoire, and dates.
 Please look at your schedule to make sure you can add 2 credits before the add/drop deadline - Some students must apply for Overload in order to add secondary lessons to their schedule.

 Overload (Max Credits): Some students may be at max credits and need to complete a Course Overload Form in order to accommodate their secondary lesson(s).
 Arts and sciences students must visit the Academic Advising Resource Center in order to add their lesson above hours; and conservatory and double-degree students must visit the Office of the Conservatory Dean (Bibbins 113) to request an overload form to add additional credits above their limit.

 If you have been assigned or already know you wish to take non-credit lessons and would like a list of student teachers for your instrument you may also contact Cindy Shairba during the third week of classes.
 (Non-Credit lessons are extracurricular and do not require an audition or registration.)